 The following operations are considered unsafe, as of the most recent version of Skeema:

-• This is only unsafe in MySQL, which lacks atomic CREATE OR REPLACE syntax.
+CREATE OR REPLACEsyntax.
 In MariaDB, this operation safe.

 In order to proceed with unsafe changes, you must enable the allow-unsafe option.
-For example, run skeema diff --allow-unsafe to first preview the full set of changes with unsafe operations permitted, potentially followed by skeema push --allow-unsafe to execute the operations.
+Run skeema diff --allow-unsafe to first preview the full set of changes with unsafe operations permitted, potentially followed by skeema push --allow-unsafe to execute the operations.

 It is not recommended to permanently enable allow-unsafe in an option file or wrapper script, especially in the production environment.
 It is safer to require users to supply it manually on the command-line on an as-needed basis, to serve as a confirmation step for unsafe operations.